-If you’re an aspiring writer, she also manages the editing company: www.precisioneditinggroup.com
+If you’re an aspiring author, she also manages the editing company: www.precisioneditinggroup.com

 How I got started in writing: